paulsaada/Newsletter-Signup-Component/README.md

 [Live Demo](https://nifty-jang-8d4b7c.netlify.com/)

-This project was originally part of a coding assessment I took part in that I thought would make a great case study.
+This project was originally part of a coding assessment that I once took part in that I later thought would make a great case study.
 I was given a Sketch file of a multi-step form and told to reproduce a 1:1 pixel-perfect web app from it that was responsive, fully-functional, and written in ReactJS.
-The end goal of the project was to have a form that took user inputs and put them in an object and to `console.log` that object.
+The end goal of the project was to have a form that took user inputs and put them in an object and to `console.log` that object when the form is submitted.

 ## Case Study